Beach Wedding Officiating

 We ended up with close to 600 couples, but little did we know that on that same day, Valentine Day 2010, on the Ohio University campus 1200 alumni couples successfully won the prize as the largest mass vow renewal ceremony.

-Changes for Alabama Weddings…
+Changes in Alabama Law…

 A marriage ceremony and an ordained minister is no longer required for an Alabama marriage.
 The new Alabama laws have made getting married more like other Western countries in that there are now two distinct aspects that are not dependent on the other, as were the old law.
 Here is a brief look at those…